FireDynamics/ARTSS/README.md

 # ARTSS
-Accelerated-based Real Time Smoke Simulator
+Accelerator-based Real Time Smoke Simulator

 ARTSS is a real-time and prognosis capable CFD code basis simulating buoyancy-driven turbulent smoke spread based on finite differences and a large eddy simulation turbulence model.
 The open source code is portable on CPU and GPU and successfully verified using unit, analytical and